meiniKi/FazyRV/README.md

 CONF        := MIN | INT | CSR
 ```

 The register file type (`RFTYPE`) influences both the area and the performance.
 It selects how registers are implemented in FazyRV.
 The most area-intensive option is `LOGIC`.
 It implements the registers in logic elements such as LUT RAM or FF RAM.
 Due to the large area, this option is primarily used for testing purposes and _cannot_ be combined with all variants. `BRAM` implements the register file in block RAM with a single read port.
 Thus, operands must be fetched sequentially, leading to a performance decrease compared to a dual-port RAM implementation (`BRAM_DP`).
 The `BP` variants `BRAM_BP` and `BRAM_DP_BP` additionally instantiate a bypass multiplexer to make the operands accessible to the core one cycle in advance.
-While this improves the performance, more area is consumed.
+While this improves the performance due to the saved clock cycle per instruction, more area may be consumed.

 ```
 RFTYPE      := LOGIC | BRAM | BRAM_BP | BRAM_DP | BRAM_DP_BP